Cultural impact of the Beatles: Growth of musicians, scenes and rock bands

 According to Gould, the Beatles served as the "archetype" of a rock band, in contrast to the vocal and harmony groups with which listeners were most familiar in 1964.
 In the US, thousands of bands sought to imitate the Beatles, some adopting English-sounding names to capitalise on the British Invasion.
 While the country already had a vibrant garage rock scene, the movement surged following the Beatles' first appearance on The Ed Sullivan Show.
 Commentator Bill Dean writes that the exact figures are impossible to determine, but "the anecdotal evidence suggests thousands – if not hundreds of thousands or even more – young musicians across the country" responded by forming bands.
 This was sometimes to the chagrin of their parents and other adults.

 Tom Petty, who joined the Sundowners in Gainesville, Florida, after seeing the Beatles' US television debut, recalled: "Within weeks of that, you could drive through literally any neighborhood in Gainesville and you would hear the strains of garage bands playing ...
 I mean everywhere.
 And I'd say by a year from that time, Gainesville probably had 50 bands."
 The Byrds and Creedence Clearwater Revival are among the American groups said to have formed as a result of the show.
 Accompanying this phenomenon, the musicians typically abandoned their crewcut look and allowed their hair to grow.
 Joe Walsh, Nancy Wilson and Billy Joel also credited the show as the impetus for them to pursue musical careers.

 The proliferation of new groups was evident in many other countries.
 In Spain, Los Estudiantes and Los Brincos modelled themselves on the Beatles, as did the Uruguayan band Los Shakers, who were one of many groups around the world that formed as a result of A Hard Day's Night.
 Following the Beatles' concerts there on the 1964 world tour, new bands sprung up in Australia, New Zealand and Hong Kong, while some existing acts, such as the Bee Gees, instantly changed their style to match the Beatles'.

 The Daily Express reported in 1965 that a band known as the Candid Lads had started in the Soviet Union, with a sound and look identical to the Beatles'.
-Bands there were forced to play in secret due to the communist authorities' ban on rock music, and Beatles records had to be smuggled into the country.
+Bands there were forced to play in secret due to the communist authorities' ban on rock music, and Beatles records had to be smuggled into the country, although contrary to popular conception, it was not impossible to listen to their music.
 Russian musician Sasha Lipnitsky later recalled: "The Beatles brought us the idea of democracy ...
 For many of us, it was the first hole in the Iron Curtain."
 In Japan, the Beatles influenced what was dubbed the "Group Sounds" era, before which Japanese bands were mainly imitations of acts such as Presley and Pat Boone.
 According to music-industry executive Aki Tanaka, the Beatles' 1966 concerts in Tokyo inspired "the birth of a real Japanese rock music scene", in which local artists wrote their material rather than merely covering Western rock songs.